 If you grew up in the 1980's, some of your strongest memories will be of the toys that you owned - or hoped to borrow off your friend who had one....

-You know, the toys that all boys and girls in the 1980s longed for - the ones that were top of every kid's Christmas wish list!
+You know, the toys that all boys and girls in the 1980s longed for - the ones that were on every kid's Letter To Santa!

 Well, that is my excuse and I'm sticking to it!